guardianproject/info/content/blog/2017-06-01-fdroidserver-ux-testing-report.md

 #### Feedback:

-  * The participant received in the Android client the error &#8220;Unsuccessful Non-critical error download&#8221;, understood at the time as a permissions error on the (min 1) remote server, which he modified directly at the time by accessing through SSH before re-testing the download.
+  * The participant received in the Android client the error “Unsuccessful Non-critical error download”, understood at the time as a permissions error on the (min 1) remote server, which he modified directly at the time by accessing through SSH before re-testing the download.
   * Extremely comfortable and fast if the operation of permissions on the Subjective remote server is known.
-The participant works with this permissions evaluation management every day and says that&#8217;s why it became so easy, but perhaps for another person without such familiarity on web servers could be more complicated.
+The participant works with this permissions evaluation management every day and says that’s why it became so easy, but perhaps for another person without such familiarity on web servers could be more complicated.
-  * “It&#8217;s easy once you know how to configure file permissions.”
+  * “It’s easy once you know how to configure file permissions.”
   * The participant did not locate any documentation about remote server configuration, especially related to file permissions on the web server.
 The participant suggests that for many people this would be necessary.
   * In the documentation, the information about the file permissions and configuration of the server at Fdroid level is missing.
 The documentation should say what permissions contain the generated files, (or what permissions they should contain).
-  * The participant understood how to resolve the permissions problem on the remote server and corrected it by placing 775 permissions on the remote server&#8217;s files.
+  * The participant understood how to resolve the permissions problem on the remote server and corrected it by placing 775 permissions on the remote server’s files.
 However other actions meant that the activity could not be completed successfully.
-  * The client displayed the error &#8220;Connection refused&#8221;, the participant concluded that it was due to a problem of permissions on the remote server, however decided to address it by modifying the nginx configuration file, resulting in the inability to read and download files from the remote server.</p>
+  * The client displayed the error “Connection refused”, the participant concluded that it was due to a problem of permissions on the remote server, however decided to address it by modifying the nginx configuration file, resulting in the inability to read and download files from the remote server.</p>

 ## Task 5: Update the F-Droid repository with an update to the barcode scanner app.